5 benefits of hiring a vCIO [Updated]

 5. Comprehensive consulting

 Modern IT systems are complex, multi-faceted beasts that require a wide variety of expertise in order to properly manage.
-One of the great things about a vCIO is that you can often to turn to these individuals for guidance through a variety of problems.
-A well-qualified vCIO will be able to provide guidance on data backup and disaster recovery plans, secure cloud services, security, and even hardware/software procurement.
+One of the great things about a vCIO is that you can often turn to these individuals for guidance through a variety of problems.
+A well-qualified vCIO will be able to provide guidance on data backup and disaster recovery plans, managed cloud services and managed security services, and even hardware/software procurement.

 Though not always the case, you can sometimes find vCIOs with special knowledge of your industry's IT support needs.
 This can be especially helpful to businesses that are subject to intense regulatory scrutiny.
 For example, if you run a hospital, consider hiring a vCIO with experience in healthcare tech support.

 Businesspeople are busy.
 Everyone is wearing several different hats.
 Everyone gets so caught up in putting out fires, meaning long-term strategy can become an afterthought.
-A vCIO can be valuable in such situations because they can shoulder some of that responsibility.
+A vCIO is valuable in such situations because they can shoulder some of that responsibility.